microsoft/teams-ai/js/samples/01.messaging.a.echoBot/README.md

 1. [Upload the app](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) file (manifest.zip created in the previous step) in Teams.

+## Testing in BotFramework Emulator

+[Bot Framework Emulator](https://github.com/microsoft/BotFramework-Emulator) Allows testing bots independently from Channels when developing your bot.
+To use, simply download the app and enter your local endpoint.

+In order to test remote apps, you will need to use a tunneling service like ngrok.

+Please note:

+-   Channel-specific features (For example, Teams Message Extensions) are not supported in Emulator and therefore not fully-testable.
+-   If you are building, testing and publishing your app manually to Azure, you will need to put your credentials in the `.env` file.
+If you are using Teams Toolkit, the `.env` folder will be automatically generated for you.

 ## Interacting with the bot

 You can interact with this bot by sending it a message, which will echo back to you.